-A group of individuals working together toward a common goal in a high-pressure environment – sounds like a sports team, right?
+A group of professionals working together toward a common goal in a high-pressure environment – sounds like a sports team, right?

 The trauma team at your local hospital in many ways operates like your favorite sports team.
-However, in these situations, the stakes are actually life and death.
+However, in these situations, the stakes are truly life and death.

 A trauma care team includes physicians, nurses, and other specialists, all of whom have specific roles in the patient care process.
 Those team members need to execute their roles to achieve the best patient results.